madhusudhan-analytics/Amazon-Marketplace-Performance-SQL-Driven-Business-Analysis/README.md

 **Finding:**
 The revenue leader within each category varies dramatically in scale.
 The Apple iMac Pro (Electronics) generates $509,998.98, more than 100x the top product in Home & Kitchen ($3,894.79, Espresso Machine).
 This illustrates the Electronics concentration finding from earlier: a single flagship product effectively anchors the business's overall revenue and profit performance.

+**Suggestion:**
+Treat these category-leading products as anchor items in merchandising and marketing, ensuring they never go out of stock, since each one appears to single-handedly drive a disproportionate share of its category's performance.

 #### Q18: What does the cumulative revenue trend look like, and which month crosses 50% of each year's total revenue?

 **Query:**